Slacklining: Longest highline

 The record was set by four athletes between July 4 and July 6, 2021.
 Friedi Kühne, Lukas Irmler, Quirin Herterich and Ruben Langer (all from Germany) crossed a 2.1 km slackline suspended more than 500 m high between the Lapporten mountains near Abisko, Sweden.
 All of them walked this line from beginning to end without falling, taking times from approximately 70–180 minutes.

+On 10 July 2024, Jaan Roose narrowly missed a world's record despite a 3.6 km crossing in the Strait of Messina.

 Longest free solo highline

-At a length of 110 m and a height of 200 m, the longest free solo highline was walked at the Verdon Gorge in Southern France by German Slackliner Friedi Kühne.
-The longest free solo highline by a female is held by Lucia Bryn, who walked a 33-meter-long highline in Yosemite, California, USA, on 7 July 2022.
-The line was 80 meters high.
+At a length of 110 meters (120 yards) and a height of 200 m (218 yards), the longest free solo highline was walked at the Verdon Gorge in Southern France by German Slackliner Friedi Kühne.
+The longest free solo highline by a female is held by Lucia Bryn, who walked a 33-meter-long (36 yard) highline in Yosemite, California, USA, on 7 July 2022.
+The line was 80 meters (86 yards) high.

 Highest slackline

 The highest slackline on record was walked by Christian Schou on August 3, 2006, at Kjerag in Rogaland, Norway.
 The slackline was 1000 m high.
 The project was repeated by Aleksander Mork in September 2007.

 Rafael Zugno Bridi currently holds the world record who walked a slackline between two hot air balloons.

 In 2015, Stephan Siegrist performed a slackline walk in the summit area of Mount Kilimanjaro at an altitude exceeding 5,500 meters above sea level.

 The current world record for the highest urban highline is held by Friedi Kühne, Mia Noblet, Gennady Skripko, Vladimir Murzaev, Maksim Kagin, Alexander Gribanov, and Nathan Paulin.
 All seven athletes managed to walk a 220 m-long, 350 m-high slackline between Oko Tower and Neva Tower 2 in Moscow, on September 7, 2019.